- On choosing between waxed and leather woodworking aprons

 However, you do have to season the leather on occasion with oil to prevent cracks and creases.

-Leather will also look worn over time, although this isn’t usually considered a drawback.
+Additionally, leather will look worn over time.
+Although, this isn’t usually considered a drawback.

-Ultimately, a leather apron has more protection from the debris of planing, sawing, carving or joining wood from both ends, and is more professional for any serious woodturner, or carving enthusiast.
+Ultimately, a leather apron offers more protection from the debris of planing, sawing, carving or joining wood from both ends, and is more professional for any serious woodturner, or carving enthusiast.

 Choosing the top woodworking & woodturner’s apron